 Transitional Math Resources for Students and Parents

-High school students who have not demonstrated college-level math readiness can enroll in one of three transitional math courses based on their individual district’s enrollment criteria:
+High school students unprepared for college-level math can enroll in one of three transitional math courses based on district criteria:

 Students should select the transitional math course appropriate for their postsecondary education plans, as noted below.